 Baylor’s Executive MBA program values experiential learning and provides students with a customized and innovative curriculum that integrates a variety of learning experiences.
-We firmly believe that your Executive MBA should be an experience that goes well-beyond the classroom so we are take our students on the road for active learning.
+We firmly believe that your Executive MBA should be an experience that goes well beyond the classroom so we take our students on the road for active learning.

 Waco Residency Week

 The program kicks-off with a 5 day residency week where students spend focused time getting back into the learning environment.
 The week energizes the students by provoking their thought-process and looking at leadership styles and development.
 The students also start their classes and spend quality time connecting with their cohort while getting to experience Baylor University's main campus.

 Baylor Executive MBA and Executive MBA Healthcare students travel to Washington D.C. to learn first-hand how public policy and international issues impact business.
 Students spend a week in Washington D.C. where they learn first-hand how policy decisions impact business.
 Baylor Executive MBA and Executive MBA Healthcare students travel to Washington D.C. to learn first-hand how public policy and international issues impact business.
 Students spend a week in Washington D.C. where they learn up close how policy decisions impact business.
 EMBA-Healthcare students enjoy a customized learning tract that complements their Healthcare Law & Healthcare Policy courses.

 This trip is one-of-a-kind.
 Speakers are hand-picked to provide thought leadership to the students on the intersections of government and business.
 Students sit in on active congressional hearings and participate in a learning exchange with a local expert to delve into the nuances of communication, strategy, and policy.
 Students are then challenged to apply the lessons learned to their own industry, business, or product.